LancerLab/croqtile/Documents/Tutorials/memory-in-choreo.md

 local f32 [10, 10] d0;     // Small data, local to the thread
 shared f16 [ndims] d1;     // Intermediate data, shared between threads in a block
 ```
-## Benefits of Storage Qualifiers
-Using storage qualifiers effectively can significantly improve performance by reducing memory latency and optimizing memory access patterns.
-Here's a breakdown of the key benefits:

-- Optimized Memory Access: By explicitly controlling where data is stored, you can take advantage of faster access times offered by shared or local memory.
-For example, shared memory is much faster than global memory, making it ideal for storing frequently accessed intermediate data in parallel algorithms.

-- Efficient Resource Utilization: Different memory spaces (local, shared, global) have different sizes and access speeds.
-By using storage qualifiers, you can distribute your data intelligently across these spaces, making sure each memory region is used in the most efficient way possible.
-- Minimized Memory Bottlenecks: When working with large datasets, placing the right type of data in the right memory space reduces memory contention and improves the overall performance of your application.
-For example, placing small, frequently accessed data in local memory reduces the chances of memory bottlenecks that could occur if the data were placed in slower global memory.
-- Parallelism and Scalability: In parallel computing environments (such as GPUs), efficient use of shared and local memory is crucial for maximizing throughput.
-Shared memory allows for fast communication between threads within a block, while local memory ensures that each thread can work on its private data quickly.
 ### Example Code: Using Storage Qualifiers
 To better understand how storage qualifiers work, consider the following code example:
 ```cpp